Maps & Trip Planning

-Winters can be cold (teens or single digits), snowy and long, but very beautiful, with cardinals sitting on snow-dusted branches, farm fields under a blanket of white, and our hills and mountains beckon.
-The ideal day reaches a high of about 30 degrees, with a solid blanket of snow and blue skies or mild overcast.
-While we sometimes get heavy snowstorms, our crews do a great job of clearing roads and streets to make your trip as safe as possible.
+Winters can be cold (teens or single digits), snowy and long, but incredibly beautiful, with cardinals sitting on snow-dusted branches, farm fields under a blanket of white, and our hills and mountains beckon.
+While there are sometimes heavy snowstorms, the crews do an excellent job of clearing roads and streets to make travelling as safe as possible.

 Spring kicks in full-force by late April or early May.
 Daytime temperatures can be anywhere from mid-40s to high 60s, but nights are still cool, dipping down to the 30s or 40s.
-Sometimes we have rain, sometimes sun.
 Trees green up by the first week of May.

-We consider the time between Memorial Day and Labor Day to be our official summer season.
-Rare is the day when you will need more than shorts and T-shirt during the day, though it's a good idea to have a light jacket for nighttime wear at the end of the season.
-July and August can occasionally get hot (in the high 80s or low 90s) and humid, but more often you'll see daytime temperatures peak around 80 and nighttime lows in the 60s.
-Rain and thunderstorms can happen, so it's always a good idea to pack a light raincoat and umbrella.
+The time between Memorial Day and Labor Day is our unofficial summer season.
+Rare is the day when you will need more than shorts and T-shirt during the day, though it's a good idea to have a light jacket for night-time wear at the end of the season.
+July and August can occasionally get hot (in the high 80s or low 90s) and humid, but more often you will see daytime temperatures peak around 80 and nighttime lows in the 60s.
+Rain and thunderstorms can happen, so it is always a good idea to pack a light raincoat and umbrella.

 Fall is all about the color change.
-Early and mid-September can still summer-like, though you will definitely see the days getting shorter.
+Early and mid-September can still be summer-like, though you will see the days getting shorter.